 Two products of Chinese UGs named "Sea-wing" and "Petrel" were used in this study.
 The communication and navigation subsystem contain iridium satellite communication devices, wireless communication devices, a precision navigation attitude sensor, a Global Positioning System (GPS) device, a pressure meter, and an obstacle avoidance sonar.
-A conductivity-temperature-depth (CTD) sensor with ~6 s sampling resolutions has been installed on the two UG products.
+A CTD sensor with ~6 s sampling resolutions has been installed on the two UG products.

 Figure 3.
 Illustration of (a) original, and (b) interpolated data after quality control.
 The AUV duration is in July 2021.
-AUV: autonomous underwaterunmanned vehicle.
+AUV: autonomous underwater vehicle.

 Before investigating oceanic phenomena, we did data quality control following the standard of integrated ocean observing system (IOOS).
-The quality control for UG (https://repository.oceanbestpractices.org/handle/11329/289?show=full) includes 9 steps: (1) Timing/Gap Test: Test determines that the profile has been received within the expected time window and has the correct time stamp; (2) Syntax Test: Ensures the structural integrity of data messages; (3) Location Test: Test if the reported physical location (latitude and longitude) is within the reasonable range determined by the operator;\\(4) Gross Range Test: Ensure that the data points do not exceed the minimum/maximum output range of the sensor; (5) Pressure Test: Test if the pressure records increase monotonically with depth, sorted the vertical depth values and removed any duplicate depth values; Data after steps (1)-(5) are directly output from UGs.
-(6) Climatology Test: Test if the data points are within the seasonal expectation range; (7) Spike Test: Test if the data points exceed the selected threshold compared to adjacent data points, excluded the data with temperature/salinity larger than 35 °C/35 psu\In steps (6) & (7), we exclude abnormal values of temperature/salinity, and produce data named "\ RO"; (8) Rate of Change Test: Test if the rate of change in the time series exceeds the threshold determined by the operator; (9) Flat Line Test: Test for continuously repeated observations of the same value, which may be the result of sensor or data collection platform failure.
+The quality-control procedure for UG (https://repository.oceanbestpractices.org/handle/11329/289?show=full) includes 9 steps: (1) Timing/Gap Test: Test determines that the profile has been received within the expected time window and has the correct time stamp; (2) Syntax Test: Ensures the structural integrity of data messages; (3) Location Test: Test if the reported physical location (latitude and longitude) is within the reasonable range determined by the operator; (4) Gross Range Test: Ensure that the data points do not exceed the minimum/maximum output range of the sensor; (5) Pressure Test: Test if the pressure records increase monotonically with depth, sorted the vertical depth values and removed any duplicate depth values; Data after steps (1)-(5) are directly output from UGs.
+(6) Climatology Test: Test if the data points are within the seasonal expectation range; (7) Spike Test: Test if the data points exceed the selected threshold compared to adjacent data points, excluded the data with temperature/salinity larger than 35 °C /35 psu.
+In steps (6) & (7), we exclude abnormal values of temperature/salinity, and produce data named "\\RO"; (8) Rate of Change Test: Test if the rate of change in the time series exceeds the threshold determined by the operator; (9) Flat Line Test: Test for continuously repeated observations of the same value, which may be the result of sensor or data collection platform failure.
 Then the data beyond three standards deviations of steps (8)-(9) are excluded.
-These data were produced and named "\ TSD".
-After that a natural neighbored interpolation is utilized to the temperature and salinity to 1 m vertical resolution data.
+These data were produced and named "\\TSD".

 We have validated the UG observed temperature and salinity profiles with ship observed data during July, 2019 (black star in Figure 1e; Figure 4).
 The mean bias of temperature is 0.05 °C, and that of salinity is 0.01 psu.
-The vertical temperature/salinity profiles of observed by ship and UG installed CTD are consistent, supporting that the data are credible.
+The vertical temperature/salinity profiles observed by ship and UG installed CTD are consistent, supporting that the data are credible.

 Figure 4.
 Comparison of (a) temperature, (b)salinity, and (c) temperature-salinity scatter plots between ship installed CTD and AUV installed CTD at station (112.0661°E, 17.7778°N).
 Red line in (a) and (b) is the ship measured values.
-Dot, green triangle, red square, diamond, red triangle, and blue star are for UGs named 1000J004, 1000J006, 1000J007, 1000J008, 1000J013 and 1000K005, respectively.
+Dot, green triangle, red square, diamond, red triangle, and blue star are for UGs named 1000J004, 1000J006, 1000J007, 1000J008, 1000J013 and